Franklin County, North Carolina: Politics

 Franklin County, from 1912 until 1964, was a typical Solid South entity, with Democratic presidential candidates nearly always receiving 80 percent or more of the popular vote.
 George Wallace garnered the majority of the vote in 1968 as a third-party candidate.
 Beginning in 1972, the county swung in the opposite direction, with the Republican candidate earning the majority of the vote in most elections since.

 Economy

 The county's economy and population is growing due to its proximity to growth in Wake County.

 Education

 Franklin County Schools operates 16 schools throughout the county, ranging from pre-kindergarten through twelfth grade.
 They include four high schools, four middle schools and eight elementary schools.

 Franklin County is home to the two-year Methodist-affiliated Louisburg College and to a satellite campus of Vance-Granville Community College.

-Youngsville Academy, a college-preparatory, tuition-free Charter School, opened in July 2015.Wake Prep a Charter School with an enrollment of 750 opened in 2022.
+Youngsville Academy, a college-preparatory, tuition-free charter school, opened in July 2015.
+Wake Preparatory Academy, a charter school with an enrollment of 750, opened in 2022.